dustinpfister/blog_posts/_posts/nodejs-promise.md

 ### 2.2 - Write Map file method

 Here I have a method that is used to write a single map file in the maps folder.
+The method uses my node promise style writeFile method that was created with the promisify util module method to write just a single map json file.

+before doing so it creates cells for the map given the various options via a single option argument object. this contains value like the cell width and height, and a method to call for each cell that will be used to define any custom properties for each cell in the map.

 ```js
 // write a map file